-The consolidated financial statements are prepared on the historical cost basis, with the exception of financial instruments which are carried at fair value.
+The financial statements are prepared on the historical cost basis, with the exception of financial instruments which are carried at fair value.
 These comprise derivative financial instruments and financial assets and liabilities at fair value through profit or loss.
-The accounting policies have been consistently applied to all periods presented in these consolidated financial statements.
+The accounting policies have been consistently applied to all periods presented in these financial statements and are consistent with those used in the previous year.

-The preparation of consolidated financial statements in conformity with IFRSs requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
+The preparation of financial statements in conformity with IFRSs requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.

 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of revision and future periods if the revision affects both current and future periods.
-Judgements made by executive management in the application of IFRSs that have significant effect on the consolidated financial statements and estimates are discussed in Note 2.
+Judgements made by the executive management in the application of IFRSs that have significant effect on the financial statements and estimates are discussed in Note 2.